littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

   - `deviceType` _string_: The type of hardware accelerator that is adapted, with common values including `"CPU"`, `"GPU"` and `"NPU"`.
   - `executionProvider` _string_: Represents EP, the following are common values.
     - `"CPUExecutionProvider"` - CPU
-    - `"CUDAExecutionProvider"` - NVIDIA CUDA GPU
+    - `"CUDAExecutionProvider"` - NVIDIA® CUDA® GPU
     - `"WebGpuExecutionProvider"`- WebGPU
-    - `"QNNExecutionProvider"` - High-Pass Neural Network Operations
+    - `"QNNExecutionProvider"` - Qualcomm® Neural Network
     - `"OpenVINOExecutionProvider"` - Intel® OpenVINO™
-    - `"NvTensorRTRTXExecutionProvider"` - NVIDIA TensorRT
+    - `"NvTensorRTRTXExecutionProvider"` - NVIDIA® TensorRT™
-    - `"VitisAIExecutionProvider"` - AMD Vitis AI
+    - `"VitisAIExecutionProvider"` - AMD Vitis™ AI
 - `license` _string_: license.

 In addition, there are other fields such as `modelType`, `promptTemplate`, `fileSizeMb`, etc.